Baahubali: Crown of Blood: Production

 S. S. Rajamouli announced the series on 1 May 2024 by sharing a video revealing the title on X. The trailer of the series released on 2 May 2024.
 The series is produced by Graphic India and it is created by S. S. Rajamouli and Sharad Devarajan.

 Reception

 Critical reception

 The series mostly received mixed reviews from critics.
-The Hindu wrote: "The animation and the writing needed more punch" The Times Of India rated 3.5 out of 5 stars and wrote:"SS Rajamouli’S animated series adds another thrilling chapterto epic 'Baahubali Saga' India Today rated 2.5 out of 5 and wrote: "SS Rajamouli's animated show lacks new ideas".
+The Hindu wrote: "The animation and the writing needed more punch" The Times Of India rated 3.5 out of 5 stars and wrote: "SS Rajamouli’s animated series adds another thrilling chapter to epic 'Baahubali Saga' India Today rated 2.5 out of 5 and wrote: "SS Rajamouli's animated show lacks new ideas".

 Viewership

 As of 7 June 2024 it is ranked as Top 10 show of Disney+ Hotstar.